Open-Quiz/api/README.md

 ### Integration Tests

 Integration tests are defined by the `@Integration` prefix in their suite descriptions.
-This allows us to perform the appropriate database cleanup after each suite has run.
 Integration tests work by running a test PostgreSQL database in a docker container which is stopped after the tests have run.
 This means we don't need to mock `prisma`, allowing us to simulate real requests and their responses.

 ### Unit Tests